MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/register-sources-to-dw.md

 ### Validate the  Service Manager registration process

-- In the **Data Sources** view, the new data source appears in the list of data sources, with the data source type of **Service Manager**.
+In the **Data Sources** view, the new data source appears in the list of data sources, with the data source type of **Service Manager**.
 You might have to refresh your view to see the new data source.

+---

 ## Manage data import jobs for Operations Manager and Configuration Manager

 You can use the following procedure to manage data warehouse data import jobs in Service Manager.
 Data import jobs are like other data warehouse jobs, and you can manage them with the Service Manager console and also with Windows PowerShell cmdlets.
 Methods of management include:

-- Revising the processing schedule to hourly, daily, or weekly
+- Revising the processing schedule to hourly, daily, or weekly.

-- Suspending a job
+- Suspending a job.

-- Resuming a suspended, or Not Started, job
+- Resuming a suspended, or Not Started job.

 ### Manage data import jobs and change a job schedule

+To manage data import jobs and change a job schedule, follow these steps:

 1. In the Service Manager console, select **Data Warehouse**, expand **Data Warehouse**, and select **Data Warehouse Jobs**.